BoldGrid/boldgrid-connect/readme.txt

 === BoldGrid Connect ===
-Contributors: boldgrid, imh_brad, joemoto, rramo012, timph
+Contributors: boldgrid, imh_brad, joemoto, rramo012
 Tags: boldgrid, connect, manage
 Requires at least: 4.4
 Tested up to: 5.2
 Requires PHP: 5.4
-Stable tag: 1.0.2
+Stable tag: 2.0.0

 Connects users and sites with BoldGrid Central.

 == Description ==

-Connects users and sites with BoldGrid Central.
+Manage all your WordPress websites in a single dashboard.
+BoldGrid Central allows you to manage themes, plugins & backups all from within a single interface.
+Using our single sign in feature, you can log into central and access any of your connected websites.

 == Installation ==